flukeout/css-diner/README.md

 Some of these are accounted for in Pull Requests already, which I'll review, but here are some ideas...

+* [ ] Block attempts to use comma between selectors
+* [ ] Only pass each level if that level's selector is used
 * [ ] Make it easier to navigate between levels
 * [ ] Number all of the levels in the menu
 * [ ] Keep track per user (via localstorage) which levels they've completed and show a completion percentage